giga-sec/gigaSec-Tech-Notes/3. Notes/Problem Set 6.md

 ## DNA profiling
+Basically the goal of DNA profiling is to have a certain piece of human body analyzed and compared by a certain person to identify if that certain piece of human body belongs to that certain person.

 Given a sequence of DNA, how can forensic investigators identify to whom it belongs?

 DNA is really just a sequence of nucleotides